Our mission is simple:

 After interviewing several epidemiologists, Travis Nelson, MPD, and Acting Chair of Pediatric Dentistry at the University of Washington, referred us to Erin E. Masterson, PhD, MPH.
 We knew immediately we had found the perfect person to lead our project.
 Erin’s commitment to engaging in scientifically sound research instantly impressed us.
 We embraced her lack of knowledge on the disease itself, knowing she would leave her bias at the door.
 We hired Erin and pursued our passion for creating a patient-centered research project, born out of the awe inspiring work we have seen parents accomplish when the answers were not available to them.
 Where skepticism and lack of research and awareness existed, parents became experts on a complex chronic illness, healing their children despite the lack of formal research to prove what they were doing was working.
 It is that inspiration that makes our patient-centered approach something we are most proud of.

-The International PANS Registry is now working in collaboration with the University of Washington (UW).
+The International PANS Registry now sits at the University of Washington (UW).
 After speaking with several trusted advisors, we decided the most efficient way to get PANS data into the hands of researchers for study was to affiliate the Registry with an academic institution so that researchers will readily recognize and be familiar with processes around how we collect and share our data.
 Since Dr. Masterson works at the UW and has played such an instrumental role in the design and implementation of the IPR, we felt they were the perfect fit.

 Our intent is to have IPR serve as a hub of information while keeping the family, and most importantly, the children at the center and heart of all we do.
 We are honored to partner with many incredible people and organizations and hope that in this process we have gained the trust of the patient community.
 As always, we are committed to one goal above all else—ensuring our children live whole, happy, and healthy lives.
 The IPR team has the deep held belief that one day all children will claim victory over PANS.